morgansierrasnyder/intro_to_computer_programming/README.md

    5. When Homebrew is done installing, you should see instructions to add the `% brew` command to your Terminal's path.
 Run the following command in your Terminal ❗🛑 Replace `<your username>` with YOUR username before you copy and paste the following 🛑❗ : `echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/<your username>/.zprofile eval "$(/opt/homebrew/bin/brew shellenv)"` and hit Return
 3. **Quit and Restart your Terminal**
-4. **Install Python 3** by running `brew install python3` in your Terminal.
+4. **Install Python 3**
-5. **Set Python 3 as your default Python version**
+   1. `brew install pyenv` install pyenv to manage different Python *env*ironments
-   1. Create a new file by running `vim ~/.zshrc` in your Terminal
+   2. `pyenv install 3.10.6` install python 3.10.6 using pyenv
-   2. Hit your "i" key to insert text and copy/paste the following in the new file: `alias python="python3"`
+   3. `pyenv global 3.10.6` set 3.10.6 to the default on your computer
-   3. Hit the "esc" key to exit insert mode, then type ":wq" (for "write and quit") then hit Return
+   4. `echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.zshrc` to allow pyenv to control the python version during every terminal session. ⚠️ If you get a "file not found" warning for ~/.zshrc, create the file first with `touch ~/.zshrc` then run this command again
-   4. Finally, run `source ~/.zshrc` in your Terminal
+   5. `source ~/.zshrc` to apply your new settings
-6. **Verify that things work!**
+5. **Verify that things work!**
    1. Run `python --version` in your Terminal.
-You should see that Python 3.9.6 (or higher) is being currently used
+You should see that Python 3.10.6 (or higher) is being currently used
    2. Run `brew help` in your Terminal.
 You should see the documentation of all brew commands!
    3. Look at [Troubleshooting](###Troubleshooting) below if these commands are not working as expected